Last Updated on 1 August 2023 by Editorial Team

 4. What are the advantages of having a Category A fit-out?

-Without requiring further customization, a Category A fit-out can provide tenants with an acceptable level of comfort and practicality, such as suspended ceilings, raised floors, and interior partitions.
+Without requiring further customisation, a Category A fit-out can provide tenants with an acceptable level of comfort and practicality, such as suspended ceilings, raised floors, and interior partitions.

 5. Is it possible to complete a fit-out job on a limited budget?